xiix0/scam/README.md

-You have an ability to sense and know higher truth.
+You have a strong appeal for members of your own sex.